Shortyoo/WarframeDamageCalculator/Readme.md

 If you cant find your weapon/mod/enemy/active-procs you want, feel free to add it using https://warframe.fandom.com/wiki/WARFRAME_Wiki .

 Note: For now, you have to manually calculate your boni using mods.
-I.e.: If you equip Primed Point Blank and you want to have the damage of Galvanized Savvy with 2 stacks and 5 procs of the enemy, you have to calculate your "BaseDamage"-value yourself by simply: 1.65 + (STACKS * 0.4) * PROC_COUNT.
-Using above exmaple, you would get:
+I.e.: If you equip Horned Strike and Anemic Agility.
+Using that exmaple, you would get:
-1.65 + (2 * 0.4) * 5 = 1.65 + 0.8 * 5 = 1.65 + 4 = 5.65.
+2.2 + (-0.15) = 2.05.

 Be aware: As of this version, you have to manually define fused elements.
 So if you want to calculate the damage for "Amprex" and you want to test it's corrosive damage, you have to define the Amprex as if it would deal corrosive damage, rather than electricity.